-If your child was severely injured at birth due to negligence or other improper acts by a doctor, nurse or other medical professional you may wonder how you will support your child’s additional needs and cover your hospital bills.
+If your child was severely injured at birth due to negligence or other improper acts by a doctor, nurse, or other medical professionals, you may wonder how you will support your child’s additional needs and cover your hospital bills.
 However, you may be entitled to compensation for a birth injury.
 The attorneys of The Reiff Law Firm have more than three decades of experience with severe personal injuries and wrongful deaths and may be able to fight for you.
-To schedule a free and confidential initial consultation call (215) 709-6940 today.
+To schedule a free and confidential initial consultation, call (215) 709-6940 today.
+You could also contact the firm online to schedule your free case review.

 What is a Birth Injury?